 1. Replenishment: It’s essential to hydrate and consume sufficient calories (a good balance of protein, carbohydrates and fat) immediately after the race.
-And I mean immediately.
 If you’re nauseous, try to drink calories.
 The all-too-famous chocolate milk option is great, as are protein or meal-replacement drinks.
-You should also aim to have a real meal as soon as possible after the race--but immediately after just eat anything you can keep down.
+You should also aim to have a real meal as soon as possible after the race--but if you’re particularly nauseous, just eat whatever you can keep down.
 You’re depleted and you need to consume macronutrients so that your body can commence the repair process.
 I’m not going to tell you not to have a celebratory drink, but do save it until you have some food in your stomach.

-In the days following the Ironman, it’s important to continue consuming appropriate amounts of healthy food.
+In the days following the Ironman, it’s important to continue to emphasizing good nutrition.
 Your body needs fuel to recover and reset, so the week after an Ironman is not a time to go on a crash diet.
 Listen to your body and eat enough--but don’t gorge yourself.
 It’s fine to gain a couple pounds, but don’t eat the same amount you did during peak training.
 You don’t need to be carrying around an extra 20 pounds when you commence training in earnest again.

 2. Rest:The next item you should focus on is rest.
-For at least the next week any physical activity you do should be done with the intent of simply getting the blood flowing.
+For at least the next week, any physical activity you do should be done with the intent of simply getting the blood flowing.
 Do not approach workouts with the intention of gaining fitness—especially as it relates to the run.
-The day after an Ironman most people should not do anything except walk.
-Enjoy the extra free time you have by being a lazy bum.
+The day after an Ironman, most people should not do anything except walk.
+Embrace that fact that, for once, it’s OK to be a lazy bum.
 Watch Netflix, sleep in, take relaxing baths, etc. You earned it.